gediz/mpv-wiki/FFmpeg-versus-Libav.md

 Many things in mpv, including video decoding, are done via FFmpeg or Libav.
-It's a major mpv dependency, and differences between FFmpeg and Libav can have a major impact in its behavior: the number of files it can decode, whether it decodes correctly, what video and audio filters are provided, network behavior, and more.
+It's a major mpv dependency, and differences between FFmpeg and Libav can have a major impact on its behavior: the number of files it can decode, whether it decodes correctly, what video and audio filters are provided, network behavior, and more.